RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 # Presentation

-A front-end criterion plugin is a javascript bundle used in [Search form module](/frontend/modules/search-form/) to create form fields and panes.
+A front-end criterion plugin is a javascript bundle used in [Search form modules](/frontend/modules/search-form/) to create form fields and panes.
 Each criterion plugin generates a part of the final opensearch request sent to the rs-catalog microservice in order to search resulting entities.
 Criterion plugins accept attributes to filter as configuration.

-**NOTE** : Opensearch requests are made with [lucene format](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
+**NOTE** : Opensearch requests are made with the [lucene format](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).

 # Specific plugin-info.json fields

-The service plugin-info.json files defines all standard plugin fields but the `"type"` field must worth `"CRITERIA"`.
+The service plugin-info.json files defines all standard plugin fields so the `"type"` field must be equal to `"CRITERIA"`.
 The `"conf"` field is a JSON object holding the following children fields:
 * `attributes`: *{array}* An array of attributes that indicates the number and type of dataobjects attributes that should be provided to the criterion, when adding the criterion into a search form.
-Each array element defines the following field:
+Each array element defines the following fields:
   * `name`: *{string}* The name used in code to refer to that attribute.
-For instance, if attribute is named `myAttribute`, it will be possible to access it, in main criterion component, with the property `this.props.attributes.myAttribute`.
+For instance, if an attribute is named `myAttribute`, it will be possible to access it, in the main criterion component, with the property `this.props.attributes.myAttribute`.
-  * `description`: *{string}* Description displayed to administrator when he configures that attribute in criterion.
+  * `description`: *{string}* Description displayed to the administrator when he configures that attribute in criterion.
   * `attributeType`: *{array}* Accepted types for that attribute.
 Possible attributes types, from JAVA class **fr.cnes.regards.modules.models.domain.attributes.AttributeType**, are [`"STRING"`, `"INTEGER"`, `"DOUBLE"`, `"DATE_ISO8601"`, `"URL"`, `"BOOLEAN"`, `"STRING_ARRAY"`, `"INTEGER_ARRAY"`, `"DOUBLE_ARRAY"`, `"DATE_ARRAY"`, `"INTEGER_INTERVAL"`, `"DOUBLE_INTERVAL"`, `"DATE_INTERVAL"`, `"LONG"`, `"LONG_INTERVAL"`, `"LONG_ARRAY"`]

 The following example illustrates a criterion that uses 3 attributes, first one being of date type, second one of string type and last one of any number type.